Pronation on Serve

 Also known as: forearm pronation, serve pronation

-Pronation on serve is the natural inward rotation of the forearm just before and through contact, which turns the racquet face over rapidly and is the single largest contributor to serve racquet-head speed.
+Pronation on serve is the natural inward rotation of the forearm just before and through contact.
+This squares the racquet face to the ball and adds a final burst of racquet-head speed.
+This means the largest single contributor to that speed is the shoulder's internal rotation.

-Like wrist lay-back on the groundstrokes, pronation cannot be forced by deliberately trying to "snap" the wrist or forearm — attempting to manufacture it consciously usually creates tension that suppresses the natural, fast rotation the body is capable of.
-Pronation develops as the final link in a serve's kinetic chain: leg drive, trunk rotation, shoulder external rotation, and the throwing-like arm action all set up the conditions for the forearm to pronate freely and rapidly.
-Serves that look "all arm," with little leg drive or trunk rotation, typically show weaker pronation because the earlier links in the chain never built up the speed and timing pronation depends on.
+Like wrist lay-back on a groundstroke, it cannot be forced.
+Trying to manufacture a "snap" consciously creates tension, and tension suppresses exactly the fast rotation the body would otherwise produce.
+It arrives as the final link in the kinetic chain.
+This means leg drive, trunk rotation, shoulder external rotation and a throwing arm action all set up the conditions for the forearm to turn over freely.
+Deliveries that look "all arm", with little leg drive or trunk rotation, show a weaker turnover.
+This is.
+This is because the earlier links never built the speed it depends on.

 Example